 I knew these quinoa stuffed peppers needed to be packed full of flavor, but I still wanted to be able to call them healthy stuffed peppers.
 That’s why I went with Southwestern flavors.
 Nothing like some black beans, corn, cheese and salsa to make anything taste good!

-I chose to make the quinoa using chicken broth, but these can easily be made into vegetarian stuffed peppers by cooking the quinoa in either water or vegetable broth.
+- I chose to make the quinoa using chicken broth, but these can easily be made into vegetarian stuffed peppers by cooking the quinoa in either water or vegetable broth.
 You can even go a step further and make them vegan stuffed peppers by either omitting the cheese or using a vegan replacement.
 Either way, you’re looking at a healthy choice.
-I specifically wanted to make quinoa stuffed peppers as opposed to stuffed peppers without rice because of the added health benefits quinoa brings to the table.

 - Did you think quinoa was a grain?
 I did.
 Quinoa is actually a seed, but can be prepared like whole grains such as rice or barley.
 This makes quinoa a great choice for people on a grain free diet.
 Quinoa is a gluten free paleo-friendly complete protein.
 It’s somewhat rare for a plant food to have the complete profile of all 20 amino acids, including the 10 essential acids our body doesn’t produce on its own, which quinoa has.
 Using quinoa makes extra healthy stuffed peppers.
 The more you know…